CommonAccord/Site-Org/Doc/02/Sec/KISS_Sec_Rep_Misc.01.md

 2.Ti={Major_Investor} Rights

-2.0.sec=In the event {the_Investor}, together with its affiliates, purchases one or more {KISSes} with an aggregate {Purchase_Price} equal to or exceeding $50,000 (a “{Major_Investor}”), {the_Company} shall provide such {Major_Investor} with the following rights:
+2.0.sec=In the event {the_Investor}, together with its affiliates, purchases one or more {KISSes} with an aggregate {Purchase_Price} equal to or exceeding {MajorInvestor.Threshold.$} (a “{Major_Investor}”), {the_Company} shall provide such {Major_Investor} with the following rights:

 2.1.Ti=Information Rights

 2.1.sec=To the extent that {the_Company} prepares {Financial_Statements}, {the_Company} shall deliver to the {Major_Investor} such {Financial_Statements} upon request, as soon as practicable, but in any event within thirty (30) days after the end of each of the first three (3) quarters of each fiscal year of {the_Company} and within ninety (90) days after the end of each fiscal year of {the_Company}.
 Such {Financial_Statements} shall be in reasonable detail and prepared on a consistent basis.
 Additionally, regardless of whether {the_Company} prepares {Financial_Statements}, {the_Company} shall deliver to the {Major_Investor} such information relating to the financial condition, business or corporate affairs of {the_Company} as such {Major_Investor} may from time to time reasonably request.
-Notwithstanding anything to the contrary in this {Misc.InfoRights.Xref}.1, {the_Company} shall not be obligated under this {Misc.InfoRights.Xref}.1 to provide information that (x) it deems in good faith to be a trade secret or highly confidential information or (y) the disclosure of which would adversely affect the attorney-client privilege between {the_Company} and its counsel; and {the_Investor} agrees to maintain the confidentiality of all of the information provided to {the_Investor} under this {Misc.InfoRights.Xref}.1 and agrees not to use such information other than for a purpose reasonably related to {the_Investor}’s investment in {the_Company}.
+Notwithstanding anything to the contrary in this {Misc.InfoRights.Xref}, {the_Company} shall not be obligated under this {Misc.InfoRights.Xref}.1 to provide information that (x) it deems in good faith to be a trade secret or highly confidential information or (y) the disclosure of which would adversely affect the attorney-client privilege between {the_Company} and its counsel; and {the_Investor} agrees to maintain the confidentiality of all of the information provided to {the_Investor} under this {Misc.InfoRights.Xref} and agrees not to use such information other than for a purpose reasonably related to {the_Investor}’s investment in {the_Company}.

+InfoRights.Xref={Misc.Xref}.2.1

 2.2.Ti=Participation Rights

 2.2.sec=Each time {the_Company} proposes to offer any {Equity_Securities} at any time through and including the closing of the {Next_Equity_Financing}, {the_Company} shall provide the {Major_Investor} with at least ten (10) business days prior written notice of such offering, including the price and terms thereof.
 The {Major_Investor} shall have a right of first offer to participate in such offering(s), on the same terms and for the same price as all other investors in such offering(s), by purchasing an aggregate number of {Equity_Securities} (whether in one offering or across multiple offerings) valued at up to the {Participation_Amount}.
-The {Major_Investor}’s right of first offer set forth in this {Misc.InfoRights.Xref}.2 shall be subject to compliance with applicable federal and state securities laws.
+The {Major_Investor}’s right of first offer set forth in this {Misc.InfoRights.Xref} shall be subject to compliance with applicable federal and state securities laws.

 2.3.Ti=“{Major_Investor}” Rights